goongoguma/Node-with-React/note.md

 <h2 name="23">23.
 Encoding Users</h2>

+- We have to somehow take a user data from MongoDB and generates some identifying piece of information and pass it to a user in a cookie then be provided in any follow-up request back to our server.
 - We are going to define a function called `serializeUser`.
-- It is going to be automatically called by passport with user model that we just fetched.
+- It is going to be automatically called by passport with user model (user data) that we just fetched.
 - We are going to use that user model, generates the identifying piece of information.
 - After that, we pass that identifying piece of information back to passport and passport automatically stuff that little token into the user's cookie for us.
 - When a user asks us a list of post, they are going to make some request to the browser back to our server.